Ayurvedic diet

 Hummus (chickpea spread)

-The best bread substitute made purely from nuts and seeds, vegan and gluten-free.
-Ingredients: 80 g linseed flour 80 g chopped almonds 100 g sunflower seeds 50 g pumpkin seeds 30 g light sesame seeds...
+The protein-rich seed bread recipe is the best bread substitute, made purely from nuts and seeds.
+The seed bread is vegan and gluten-free.
+Ingredients: 80 g linseed flour 80 g chopped almonds 100 g sunflower...

 Agni tea “gastrointestinal flatterer”